boris-kz/CogAlg/README.md

 Higher-level feedback will adjust filters, starting with average match, then ave per parameter derived by deeper cross-comp.
 More precisely, these should be co-averages: values coincident with an average value of combined higher-level param.
 There are also positional or external filters, starting with pixel size and kernel size, which determine external dimensions of the input.
 Quantization (bit, integer, float..) of internal and external filters corresponds to the order of comparison.
 The filters are similar to hyperparameters in Neural Nets, with the same values across a level.
 The equivalent to weight matrix are links (edges) between nodes of a graph, but they are lateral vs. implicitly vertical when formed via backprop or [Hebbian learning](https://data-flair.training/blogs/learning-rules-in-neural-network/#:~:text=The%20Hebbian%20rule%20was%20the,of%20nodes%20of%20a%20network.&text=For%20neurons%20operating%20in%20the,weight%20between%20them%20should%20decrease.) in NNs.

 In a broader frame of reference, the above-mentioned external filters will define source locations for selective input to higher-level patterns.
-This is similar to conventional notion of attention, and ultimately decision-making.
+This is similar to human attention and ultimately decision-making.
 These locations can be projected vs. actually observed, generating input for imagination and hypothetical reasoning.

 #### Hierarchy: